 Figure 5.
-Of the 383 proposed projects reviewed by the Program in 2019, 277 projects were proposed in General Habitat and 106 projects were proposed in a Core Area.
-No projects were proposed in a Connectivity Area.
+Of the 300 projects reviewed by the Program in 2020, 213 projects were located in General Habitat, 85 projects were located in a Core Area, and two projects were located in a Connectivity Area.

-Efficacy of the Program Review Process
+Efficiency of the Program Review Process

-The Program tracks the review time for each proposed project once submitted to the Program for review (i.e., Due Diligence).
+The Program tracks the review time for each proposed project once submitted to the Program for review (i.e. Due Diligence).
 For purposes of this report, the Active Review Time for a given proposed project is composed of the number of days the project spends in Due Diligence and Final Review with the clock stopping once the project transitions to Completed Review.
 Some proposed projects enter the Returned Stage, allowing Proponents to submit additional information about their proposed project deemed necessary for the Program to complete the review.
-The Program tracks the time spent in the Returned Stage separately from the Active Review Time.
+The Program tracks the time spent in the Returned stage separately from the Active Review Time.

-Of the 288 proposed projects for which the Program completed reviews in 2019, 83% (n = 238) of the projects were reviewed within 42 active review days (6 weeks) (Figure 6).
-Overall, of the 73 projects located in a Core Area with completed reviews in 2019, 81% (n = 59 projects) reached Completed review within 42 active review days.
-This percentage increased slightly for projects located in General Habitat with completed reviews in 2019 (n = 215 projects) to 84% (n = 181 projects) of projects being completed within 42 active review days.
+Of the 300 total projects reviewed by the Program in 2020, 205 projects reached the Completed Review stage by December 31, 2020.
+Of the 205 projects that reached Completed Review, 17% (n=36) were reviewed within five active review days and 51% (n=105) were reviewed within 15 active review days.
+Ninety-two percent (n = 188) were reviewed within 42 active review days (6 weeks) (Figure 6).
+Overall, of the 54 projects located in a Core Area with completed reviews in 2020, 87% (n = 47 projects) reached Completed Review within 42 active review days.
+This percentage increased slightly for projects located in General Habitat with completed reviews in 2020 (n = 150 projects) to 93% (n = 140 projects) of projects being completed within 42 active review days.
+There was one project located in a Connectivity Area that reached the Completed Review stage in 2020.
+This review was completed in one day.

 The Program works in close coordination with proponents through the consultation process for each project review.
-The Program can request additional information from proponents using a project review stage called "Return".
+The Program can request additional information from proponents using a project review stage called "Returned".
 By returning the project, the proponent can add or submit additional information or clarify any questions the Program may have relevant to complete the assessments of any impacts from the project on sage grouse habitat.
-The total number of review days (i.e., days in Active Review + days in Returned Stage) across all projects with completed reviews during 2019 was 8,191 days.
-Of the 8,191 review days in 2019, 15% (n = 1,207 days) of the total review days were spent in the Returned status, allowing proponents to address any Program questions or submit additional information (Figure 7).
+The total number of review days (i.e. days in Active Review + days in Returned status) across all projects with completed reviews during 2020 was 5,573 days.
+Of the 5,573 review days in 2020, 27% (n = 1,522 days) of the total review days were spent in the Returned status, allowing proponents to address any Program questions or submit additional information (Figure 7).

 Figure 6.
-The number of all projects that either were submitted to the Program for review in 2019 (n=381) or for which review carried over from 2018 to 2019 (n=2) in all Designated Sage Grouse Habitat (Core Area = dark gray, General Habitat = gray) according to the number of days those projects spent in Active Review status (i.e. Due Diligence).
-Of the total 323 projects considered for review in 2018, the Program completed reviews for a total of 288 projects.
-Of the 288 projects for which the Program completed reviews in 2019, approximately 83% (n=240) were reviewed within 42 active review days of being submitted by the proponent to the Program for review.
+The number of projects that reached Completed Review that either were submitted to the Program for review in 2020 (n=180) or for which review carried over from 2018 or 2019 to 2020 (n=25) in all Designated Sage Grouse Habitat (Connectivity Area = black, Core Area = dark gray, General Habitat = light gray) according to the number of days those projects spent in Active Review status (i.e. Due Diligence).
+The Program completed reviews for a total of 205 projects in 2020.
+Of these, 17% (n=36) were reviewed within five active review days and 51% (n=105) were reviewed within 15 active review days.
+Of the 205 projects for which the Program completed reviews in 2020, approximately 92% (n=188) were reviewed within 42 active review days of being submitted by the proponent to the Program for review.